digitalrebar/digitalrebar/README.md

 }
 ```

+All fields are optional expect name and subnet.

-Active start/end specifies a free range of DHCP addresses given to anyone.
+Active start/end specifies a free range of DHCP addresses given to
+anyone.
+If none is specified, then only bound addresses will be given
+out.

 ### Update Subnet